 This is particularly dangerous (and not particularly uncommon) when senior management in an organization has such an understanding of their brand.
 This could lead to a number of bad business decisions being made, like assigning inadequately low budgets to brand building or relying only on the marketing team to drive the brand’s performance.

-Our favourite definition of a brand is that coined by Amazon’s CEO, Jeff Bezos: “Your brand is what people say about you when you’re not in the room.”
+Our favourite definition of a brand is that coined by Amazon’s former CEO, Jeff Bezos: “Your brand is what people say about you when you’re not in the room.”

 The reason why this explanation is so accurate is twofold.